3and4/Leither/doc/whitepaper-en.md

 + Update routing information of MiMei
 Terminal content consumer will get routing information of MiMei first, then accessing its data.
 Routing information includes node information and the newest changes of MiMei.
 After routing information is updated, user can get updated MiMei information.
 ### VII.
 Leither Application System
-Leither API supports 40+ development languages, particular HTML5 because large number of frequently used applications are developed with HTML5, including website, App, Applet, etc. HTML5 is not perfect for the lack of standards for backend data processing and business logic.
+Leither API supports 40+ development languages, particular HTML5 because large number of frequently used applications are developed in HTML5, including website, App, Applet, etc. HTML5 lacks standards for backend data processing and business logic.
 Leither makes up the missing functionalities of HTML5 in building cloud applications, including user authentication, application system, cloud file system and database, decentralized domain name resolution, data redundancy and load balance.

-#### 7.2 Leither Solution
+#### 7.1 Leither Solution
 **Business Logic in Front-end**
 By default business logics shall be executed in the front-end.
 The benefit is that Leither application development will be similar to single page application development, simple and easy.